Easy Food Safety Tips

 That includes all knives, cutting boards, and serving platters that have held raw meat, fish, or poultry.

-When grilling, don't serve meat on the same platter that you used to carry it outside before cooking.
-Either wash the original plate or use another when it comes time to serve the cooked goods.
+When grilling, don't serve meat on the same platter you used to carry it outside before cooking.
+Either wash the original plate or use another when it's time to serve the cooked goods.

 If your kitchen counter comes in contact with even a drop of juice from uncooked meat, poultry, or fish, clean up the area with hot, soapy water and paper towels - not the sponge you use daily.